Points of Interest: What to See and Places to Visit in Kerala

 Athirappally and Vazhachal Waterfalls

 The splendor and magnificence of waterfalls are breathtaking.
 They are beautiful and scary at the same time.
 Kerala tourism will not deny anyone of this wonder of Nature.
-The state’s most famous waterfalls – the Athirappally and Vazhachal – can be found on Chalakudy River.
+The state’s most famous waterfalls – the Athirappally and Vazhachal – can be found on Chalakudy River and must visit places to see in Kerala.
 The river flows down from upper reaches of the famous Western Ghats.
 At 80 feet tall, the Athirappilly Waterfalls is Kerala’s largest.
 The Vazhachal Waterfalls is only a short drive away from Athirappally.
 Encircling the Vazhachal waterfall is a dense forest that is home to some of the most endangered fauna and flora species that are endemic to Kerala.
 Located at Sholayar Forest Ranges’ edge, the two waterfalls are located in a place which the only home to 4 highly endangered Hornbill species.
 Sightseeing in Kerala remains as incomplete as it can be without a visit to these magnificent waterfalls.

 Kadalundi Bird Sanctuary